RRZE-HPC/TheBandwidthBenchmark/README.md

 # The Bandwidth Benchmark

 This is a collection of simple streaming kernels.

-Apart from the micro-benchmark functionality this is also a blueprint for other micro-benchmark applications.

-It contains C modules for:

-- Aligned data allocation
-- Query and control affinity settings
-- Accurate wall clock timing

-Moreover the benchmark showcases a simple generic Makefile that can be used in other projects.
+Its primary purpose is to measure the maximum sustained main memory bandwidth of CPU and GPU systems.
+It also offers a mode to measure the complete memory hierarchy using sequential or parallel throughput execution.

-You may want to have a look at
+You may want to take a look at
 <https://github.com/RRZE-HPC/TheBandwidthBenchmark/wiki> for a collection of
-results that were created using TheBandwidthBenchmark.
+results created using TheBandwidthBenchmark.

 ## Overview